RajatJangra2653/dp-420-cosmos-db-dev/instructions/14-functions.md

     > &#128221; For example, if your endpoint is: **https&shy;://dp420.documents.azure.com:443/** and your key is: **fDR2ci9QgkdkvERTQ==**, then the command would be:
     > ``cosmicworks --endpoint https://dp420.documents.azure.com:443/ --key fDR2ci9QgkdkvERTQ== --datasets product``

-    >**Note**: If you are getting error, close the visual studio code and reopen it and try to run the command once again.

 1. Wait for the **cosmicworks** command to finish populating the account with a database, container, and items.

 1. Close the integrated terminal.

-1. Close **Visual Studio Code**.

-1. Return to the currently open browser window or tab with the Azure Functions and select **Monitor** then select **log** section expanded.

-1. Observe the log output from your function.
-The terminal outputs a **Detected Operation** message for each change that was sent to it using the change feed.
-The operations are batched into groups of ~100 operations.

 1. Close your web browser window or tab.

 ### Review

-In this lab, you have completed:
+In this lab, you have completed the following topics:

-- Created an Azure Cosmos DB NoSQL API account.
+- Create an Azure Cosmos DB for NoSQL account
+- Create Application Insight
-- Created an Azure Function app and Azure Cosmos DB-triggered function.
+- Create an Azure Function app and Azure Cosmos DB-triggered function
-- Created an Log Analytics workspaces.
-- Created an Application Insights.
-- Implemented function code in .NET.
+- Implement function code in .NET
-- Seeded your Azure Cosmos DB NoSQL API account with sample data.
+- Seed your Azure Cosmos DB for NoSQL account with sample data

 ### You have successfully completed the lab